Benchmarking LLM Privacy Recognition for Social Robot Decision Making: LLM Evaluation

 \subsubsection{Sensitivity Prompting}

-As participant and LLM sensitivity ratings vary widely, even when providing the LLMs with participant POS scores, we next attempt to provide the LLMs with participant sensitivity ratings directly for each participant-scenario pair.
-An example prompt is shown in Figure~\ref{fig:prompts}.
+As participant and LLM sensitivity ratings vary widely, even when providing the LLMs with participant POS scores, we next provide the LLMs with additional participant sensitivity ratings directly for each participant-scenario pair.

-\paragraph{Results} We see a statistically significant increase in macro F1 scores and a statistically significant decrease in micro F1 scores for both binary and categorical data (see Table~\ref{tab:t-test}).
+\textit{Results.} We see a statistically significant increase in Macro F1 scores and a statistically significant decrease in Micro F1 scores for both binary and categorical data (see Table~\ref{tab:t-test}).
 These results align with patterns we observed in the default prompting results.
 In the vast majority of cases, LLMs choose privacy-preserving responses by default and subsequently perform well on common cases (\textit{i.e.}, participants choose privacy-enhancing responses) but poorly on rare cases (\textit{i.e.}, participants choose non-privacy-enhancing responses).
-This outcome is reflected in the consistently higher micro F1 scores over macro F1 scores.
-When the LLMs are then provided participant sensitivity ratings, micro F1 scores decrease, while macro F1 scores increase.
+This outcome is reflected in the consistently higher Micro F1 scores over Macro F1 scores.
+When the LLMs are then provided participant sensitivity ratings, Micro F1 scores decrease, while Macro F1 scores increase.
 This outcome suggests that the LLMs begin to see the scenarios as less private and respond accordingly.